kecorbin/sevt-devops-intro/slides_old/index16.md

 ## Remotes

+* There now exists two copies of your hello-world repository
+    * Your local laptop
+    * github.com

 * The copy on github.com is referred to as a *remote* view the configuration of this with the following command